soitun/BotBrowser/DISCLAIMER.md

 - Circumventing security controls on production systems
 - Data harvesting or privacy violations
 - Automated abuse of web services
-- Bypassing anti-bot measures for malicious purposes
+- Bypassing automated detection measures for malicious purposes
 - Any use that violates local, state, federal, or international laws

 ## PROHIBITED USES - SPECIFIC EXAMPLES